ILIAS-eLearning/ILIAS/docs/INSTALL.md

 Then go to your ILIAS directory (e.g. ```cd /var/www/html/ilias/```) and excute: ```git pull```

-Afterwards open the ILIAS Installation Wizard in your browser (e.g. http://yourservername.org/setup/setup.php) and check if your database needs updates or hotfixes.
+Afterwards you MUST open the ILIAS Installation Wizard in your browser (e.g. http://yourservername.org/setup/setup.php) and check if your database needs updates or hotfixes.

 In case of merge conflicts refer to [Resolving Conflicts - ILIAS Development Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).

 <a name="upgrading-dependencies"></a>
 # Upgrading Dependencies

-When you upgrade from rather old versions please make sure that the dependencies, like Database and PHP, are up to date.
+When you upgrade from rather old versions please make sure that the dependencies, like MySQL and PHP, are up to date.
 Below you will find the supported versions for each ILIAS release.

 <a name="php"></a>
 ## PHP